SengitU/ugurcan.sengit/content/posts/my-apprenticeship-final.md

 ### Wearing the White Belt

 I wanted to keep my flexibility while keep learning during my apprenticeship.
 But as I mentioned, it's not possible to see different opinions if you learn more about what you are already doing.
 After years of hands-on professional experience and much more social experience with the help of the [IEEE](https://www.ieee.org/), I almost always had an idea about the topic.
 To wear the white belt, you need to silence that inner voice.
 You need to talk less and observe more just to find out the different point of views.
 It's not as easy as sounds, during my life I saw so many people just can't observe.
 Knowing that every mind is unique helped me to observe.
-When you start to observe, you open yourself to the possibilities, new ideas, new techniques.
+When you start to observe, you open yourself to the possibilities, new ideas and new techniques.

 When I started to observe, finally I wore the white belt.
 I figured out what needs to be learnt and I started to bake my knowledge with my new learnings.

 ### Self-Discipline

-You should've been there to see my glowing eyes when I open myself for learning.
-The excitement after I decided what to learn during the 6 months, I want everyone to be an apprentice one day just to feel that way.
+You should've been there to see my glowing eyes when I opened myself for learning.
+The excitement I felt after I've decided what to learn during the 6 months...
+I want everyone to be an apprentice one day just to feel that way.
 Unfortunately, excitement alone is not enough.
 First of all, you need to come up with a plan, but having a solid plan is still not enough.
 You must have the discipline to follow the plan, otherwise, you can easily waste your apprenticeship without noticing.
 During the apprenticeship, you learn more about yourself, and I've learnt how much I like to stick to a plan.
-With the help of my colleagues, I come up with a great plan that helped me this 6 months.
+With the help of my colleagues, I came up with a great plan that helped me this 6 months.

 ### Self-Learning

-After I started to execute my plan, I realized the sufficient way to learn is getting bottom of the things.
+After I started to execute my plan, I realized the efficient way to learn is getting to the bottom of things.
 With this attitude, I've started to question very fundamentals of the topics.
-Even though reading and writing, discussing are great practices to learn, they were not sufficient enough for me.
+Even though reading, writing and discussing are great practices to learn, they were not productive enough for me.
 Then I've discovered one more thing about myself, I learn through practice.
 All these discoveries shaped my process over time.
 I've decided to follow three steps to learn;

 - Read: Reading the resources about the topic
 - Practice: Practicing the topic itself.
 It was easy to practice technical topics, for the rest I've needed to be more creative.
 Like facilitating an internal Lightning Talks, or facilitating a team's retrospective meeting.
 - Debrief: Reflecting the learnings by discussing with a colleague or writing a blog post, or both.

 Later on, I wanted to apply my learnings on internal projects.
-This led me to complete two internal, two external projects.
+This led me to complete two internal and two external projects.

 ## The Business